-Typically, a framework refers to an often layered structure that indicates what kind of programs can or should be built and how they would connect to each other.
+Think of it like a template, which you can use in multiple projects by changing it if needed adding more features and other functions in the code.
+By modifying it, the framework becomes a layered structure that indicates what kind of programs can or should be built and how they should connect to each other.

-Software frameworks are designed to be universal, and reusable to provide functionality as part of a larger software platform, this then facilitates the development of software applications, products, and solutions.
+Software frameworks are designed to be universal and reusable as part of a larger software platform, this then facilitates the development of software applications, products, and solutions.

 When writing code, it is important to keep in mind the syntax, declarations, performance, consistency and many other elements.